arces-wot/SEPABins/README.md

 *****************************************************************************************
 ```
 ## Configure
-SEPA engine configuration parameters are stored in the `engine.jpar` JSON file.
-The file structure follows:
+SEPA engine configuration parameters are stored in a JSON file (named `engine.jpar`) like the following:
 ```json
 {
 	"parameters" : {